You don’t have to be a professional counselor to help children through grief, so here are some tips to help you help them.Read More

 I have been a Registered Nurse since the early 1980’s.
 My nursing career started in Intensive Care.
 The teamwork associated with hospital nursing is something that I have always loved.
 Hence, the interdisciplinary approach of hospice care keeps me passionate about the work that has chosen me!

 I hold certifications as a Certified Hospice and Palliative Nurse (CHPN) as well as a Certified Hospice and Palliative Care Administrator (CHPCA).
 I also maintain my license as a Home Health Administrator for the State of Oklahoma.

 Currently, I serve as a Board Member of the Hospice and Palliative Care Credentialing Center or HPCC.
 Previously, I have been involved as a member of the Exam Development Committee for Certified Hospice and Palliative Care Administrators.
 I was a founding member of the Northeast Oklahoma HPNA chapter, where I currently serve as Nominating Committee Chair.
 My belief in the value of competent hospice and palliative care clinicians is what drives my involvement with HPCC and HPNA.

 There are many misconceptions about working in hospice.
 I view it as an opportunity to help patients and their families have the best experience possible during a difficult and trying time.
-I love having that opportunity to bring comfort to an end of life experience.
+I cherish having the opportunity to bring comfort to an end of life experience.

-When I’m not at work, I enjoy spending time with my family.
-I have a grown daughter and my enjoy spending time with my two grandchildren.
+When I am not at work, I enjoy spending time with my family.
+My husband and I enjoy traveling, especially anywhere there is a sandy beach.